ubuntupunk/gpg-prompt/gpg.md

        the filename.

 *    `--max-output n`
        This option sets a limit on the number of bytes  that will  be generated  when  processing  a file.
-Since OpenPGP supports various levels of compression, it is possible that the plaintext of a given message may be significantly larger than the original  OpenPGP  mes‐ sage.
+Since OpenPGP supports various levels of compression, it is possible that the plaintext of a given message may be significantly larger than the original  OpenPGP  message.
 While GnuPG works properly with such messages, there is often a desire to set a maximum  file size that will be generated before processing is forced to stop by the OS limits.
 Defaults to 0, which means "no limit".

 *    `--input-size-hint n`
        This  option  can be used to tell GPG the size of the input data in bytes.  n must be  a  positive  base-10 number.
 This  option is only useful if the input is not taken from a file.
-GPG may use this hint to op‐ timize  its  buffer  allocation strategy.
-It is also used by the --status-fd line ``PROGRESS'' to  provide a  value for  ``total'' if that is not available by other means.
+GPG may use this hint to optimize  its  buffer  allocation strategy.
+It is also used by the `--status-fd` line `PROGRESS` to  provide a  value for `total` if that is not available by other means.

 *    `--key-origin string[,url]`
        gpg can track the origin of a  key.
-Certain  origins are  implicitly known (e.g. keyserver, web key direc‐ tory) and set.
+Certain  origins are  implicitly known (e.g. keyserver, web key directory) and set.
 For a standard import the  origin  of the  keys  imported  can be set with this option.
 To list the possible values use "help" for string.
 Some origins can store an optional url argument.
 That URL can appended to string after a comma.

 *    `--import-options parameters`
        This is a space or comma delimited string that  gives options  for importing keys.
 Options can be prepended  with a `no-' to give the opposite  meaning.
-The op‐ tions are:
+The options are:

 *    `import-local-sigs`
-       Allow  importing key signatures marked as "lo‐ cal".
+       Allow  importing key signatures marked as "local".
 This is not generally  useful  unless  a shared keyring scheme is being used.
 Defaults to no.

 *    ` keep-ownertrust`
-       Normally possible still  existing  ownertrust
-       values  of  a  key are cleared if a key is im‐ ported.
-This is in general desirable so  that a formerly deleted key does not automatically gain an ownertrust values merely  due  to im‐ port.
-On the other hand it is sometimes nec‐ essary to re-import  a  trusted  set  of  keys again  but keeping already assigned ownertrust
+       Normally possible still  existing  ownertrust values  of  a  key are cleared if a key is imported.
+This is in general desirable so  that a formerly deleted key does not automatically gain an ownertrust values merely  due  to import.
+On the other hand it is sometimes necessary to re-import  a  trusted  set  of  keys again  but keeping already assigned ownertrust values.
-       values.
 This can be achieved  by using  this option.

 *    `repair-pks-subkey-bug`
        During  import,  attempt  to repair the damage caused by the PKS keyserver bug  (pre  version 0.9.6)  that  mangles  keys with multiple sub‐ keys.
-Note that this cannot completely  repair the  damaged  key as some crucial data is re‐ moved by the keyserver, but it does  at  least give  you back one subkey.
-Defaults to no for regular --import  and  to yes  for  keyserver `--receive-keys`.
+Note that this cannot completely  repair the  damaged  key as some crucial data is removed by the keyserver, but it does  at  least give  you back one subkey.
+Defaults to no for regular `--import`  and  to yes  for  `keyserver --receive-keys`.
 `
 *    `import-show`
 *    `show-only`
        Show  a  listing  of the key as imported right before it is stored.
 This  can  be  combined with  the option --dry-run  to  only look at keys; the option show-only is a  shortcut for this  combination.
-The command --show-keys is
-       another shortcut for this.
+The command `--show-keys` is another shortcut for this.
 Note that suffixes like  '#' for "sec" and "sbb" lines may or may not be printed.

 *    `import-export`
        Run the entire  import  code  but instead  of storing  the key to the local keyring write it to the output.
-The export options  export-pka and  export-dane  affect the output.
-This op‐ tion can be used to remove all  invalid  parts from a key without the need to store it.
+The export options  `export-pka` and  `export-dane`  affect the output.
+This option can be used to remove all  invalid  parts from a key without the need to store it.

 *    `merge-only`
-       During  import,  allow key updates to existing keys, but do not allow any new keys to be im‐ ported.
+       During  import,  allow key updates to existing keys, but do not allow any new keys to be imported.
 Defaults to no.

 *    `import-clean`
-       After  import,  compact (remove all signatures
-       except the self-signature) any user  IDs  from the new key that are not usable.
+       After  import,  compact (remove all signatures except the self-signature) any user  IDs  from the new key that are not usable.
 Then, remove any signatures from the new key that  are not usable.
-This  includes  signatures that were
-       issued by keys that are  not  present  on the keyring.
-This  option  is the same as running the --edit-key command "clean"  after  import.
+This  includes  signatures that were issued by keys that are  not  present  on the keyring.
+This  option  is the same as running the `--edit-key` command "`clean`"  after  import.
        Defaults to no.

 *    `self-sigs-only`
-       Accept  only self-signatures while importing a
+       Accept  only self-signatures while importing a key.
-       key.
 All other key signatures are skipped  at an  early import stage.
-This option can be used with keyserver-options  to  mitigate at‐
-       tempts  to  flood a key with bogus signatures from a keyserver.
+This option can be used with keyserver-options  to  mitigate at‐ tempts  to  flood a key with bogus signatures from a keyserver.
 The drawback  is  that all other valid key signatures, as required by the Web of Trust are also not imported.
-Note that when using this option along with import-clean it suppresses the final clean step after merg‐ ing the imported key into the existing key.
+Note that when using this option along with import-clean it suppresses the final clean step after merging the imported key into the existing key.

 *    `repair-keys`
        After  import,  fix  various problems with the keys.
-For example, this reorders signatures,
-       and  strips duplicate signatures.
-Defaults to
+For example, this reorders signatures, and strips duplicate signatures.
+Defaults to yes.
-       yes.

 *    `import-minimal`
        Import the smallest key possible.
 This removes all  signatures  except  the most recent self- signature on each user ID.
-This option is the same  as running the --edit-key command "mini‐ mize" after import.
+This option is the same  as running the `--edit-key` command "`minimize`" after import.
 Defaults to no.

 *    `restore`
 *    `import-restore`
        Import in key restore mode.
-This imports all data  which  is usually skipped during import;
-       including all GnuPG specific data.
+This imports all data  which  is usually skipped during import;  including all GnuPG specific data.
 All other contradicting options are overridden.

 *    `--import-filter {name=expr}`
 *    `--export-filter {name=expr}`